DrYenyen/Easy-NFS-GUI/README.md

 # Easy-NFS-GUI
 A GUI to help setup a Windows NFS for use with Itemzflow.
 Most of the source code for this came from my other GUI for PPPwn.
+And it is as always open source this time it compiles and releases through github since i only need to release the exe.

 # Instructions
 1. The GUI needs this NFS server https://github.com/winnfsd/winnfsd/releases/tag/2.4.0 in the same directory as it.